Averydimbulb79/GPCH_kanban/README.md

 • Marks the card as completed
 • Records the archive date and time
 • Removes it from the normal active board
-• Preserves the card's information
+• Preserves the card information
 • Preserves its original creation timestamp
 • Keeps it associated with its original operational column

-This allows completed work to be retained as an operational record.

 ## Delete Permanently

 Selecting Delete Permanently removes the card from browser storage after an additional confirmation.

-This action cannot be undone unless the data exists in a previous exported backup.
+This action cannot be undone unless the record exists in an exported backup.

 ## Cancel